ROCKET19/Chatbot-using-PyTorch/README.md

 3. If any changes are made to the 'pattern' and 'responses' in the intents.json dataset.
 Then execute the train.py file to train the model (change the hyperparameters according to the need).

-4. To execute the chatbot, first execute the server.py and then client.py...
+4. To execute the chatbot,
+* first execute the nltk_utils.py
+* then model.py
+* followed by train.py
+* and finally open the server (server.py) and then client (client.py) to establish connection between server and client using TCP connection.

 ### Enjoy....